-- If the information shown is not correct for the vehicle under text, or if you wish to manually select the vehicle, use UP and DOWN buttons, as necessary, to highlight No, then press the ENTER button.
-Proceed to step 8. - If the Scan Tool cannot decode the Vehicle Identification Number (VIN) for the vehicle under test, the Select Vehicle screen displays.
-Proceed to step 8. - When No is selected from the Vehicle information screen, the Select Vehicle screen displays.
-The Select Vehicle screen lists the three most recently tested vehicles. - To select a previously tested vehicle, use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER button.
-Proceed to step 10. - Select and press for Main Menu
+- If the information shown is not correct for the vehicle under test, or if you wish to manually select the vehicle, use DOWN ▼ button, as necessary, to highlight No, then press the ENTER ↓ button.
+Proceed to step 8. - If the Code Reader cannot decode the Vehicle Identification Number (VIN) for the vehicle under test, the Select Vehicle screen displays.
+Proceed to step 8. - 8.
+When No is selected from the Vehicle information screen, the Select Make screen displays. - Use the DOWN ▼ button, as necessary, to highlight the desired vehicle make, then press the ENTER ↓ button to continue.
+If necessary, select Next to view additional options. - The Vehicle Information screen displays.